-A number of TDM efforts currently occur within the city.
+A number of TDM efforts currently occur within Madison.
 For instance, the University of Wisconsin-Madison Campus has adopted a state of the art TDM program and numerous employers also offer some form of TDM to their employees.
-Some of the larger, more prominent developments with existing TDM plans include the Madison Area Technical College, UW Health, the Moxy Hotel, Archipelago Village and Madison Yards.
+Some of the larger, more prominent developments with existing TDM plans include Madison College, UW Health, the Moxy Hotel, Archipelago Village and Madison Yards.